Effective and Efficient Dropout for Deep Convolutional Neural Networks: Dropout for Deep Convolutional Neural Networks

-Broadly speaking, the topology of neural networks, including vanilla neural networks, recurrent neural networks~\cite{cho2014properties,hochreiter1997long} and convolutional neural networks~\cite{krizhevsky2012imagenet,he2016deep,huang2016densely}, can be represented precisely by a set of connections among neurons, where the information flow from input neurons to output neurons is regulated by learnable weights coupled with each connection.
-Being the most basic unit of deep neural networks, each neuron aggregates information from its input neurons:
+Broadly speaking, the topology of neural networks, including multi-layer perceptron, recurrent neural networks~\cite{hochreiter1997long} and convolutional neural networks~\cite{krizhevsky2012imagenet,he2016deep,huang2016densely}, can be represented precisely by a set of neurons and their connections from the connectionist viewpoint, where the information flow from input neurons to output neurons is regulated by learnable weights of each connection.
+Succinctly, each neuron aggregates information from its input neurons by:

-where $\mathbf{x} = [x_1, x_2, \ldots, x_N]$ is a N-dimension input vector and $w_{ij}$ the weight coupled with the connection from input neuron $x_j$ to the output neuron $y_i$.
-We omit output nonlinearity here for brevity.
-This neuron transformation is illustrated in Figure~\ref{fig:neuron}, which follows the strategy of split-transform-aggregate.
-The transformation can be interpreted as extracting features from all the input branches by first inner product transformation of input information with coupling weights and then aggregation over input dimensions.
+where $\mathbf{x} = [x_1, x_2, \ldots, x_N]$ is a N-dimension input vector, and $w_{ij}$ the weight of the connection from input neuron $x_j$ to the output neuron $y_i$.
+We omit bias and output nonlinearity here for brevity.
+The neuron transformation follows the strategy of split-transform-aggregate, which can be interpreted as extracting features from all the input branches by first the dot product transformation of the input information with corresponding weights and then an aggregation over the input dimensions.